chipparddev/loot-filters/BaseCampaignOnly/README.md

 # Currency

-*Wisdoms have TTS until The Prisoner's Gate and are hidden from The Cathedral Rooftop onwards.*
+*Wisdoms have TTS until Prisoner's Gate and are hidden from The Cathedral Rooftop onwards.*

 **Area levels 1-9**
 Colors: Default